 This film provides examples of:

-- Amazingly Embarrassing Parent: Played to a "T", Embarrassing Old Photos and everything.
+- Amazingly Embarrassing Parents: Played to a "T", embarrassing old photos and everything.

 - Imagine Spot: Joe imagining his mother come after him with a huge pack of diapers and an oversized bottle of talcum powder.